kxk302/irods/README.md

 Below are some common Docker commands (version number could by X.Y.Z, e.g. 1.0.1):

-To create an image:\
+To create an image:
 > sudo docker build -t irods:versionNumber

-To view the created image:\
+To view the created image:
 > sudo docker images -f "reference=irods"

-To run a container (mapping Postgres and iRODS ports):\
+To run a container (mapping Postgres and iRODS ports):
-    sudo docker run -p 5432:5432 -p 1247:1247 irods:versionNumber
+> sudo docker run -p 5432:5432 -p 1247:1247 irods:versionNumber

-To get the name of the running irods container:\
+To get the name of the running irods container:
-    sudo docker ps -f "ancestor=irods:versionNumbe"
+> sudo docker ps -f "ancestor=irods:versionNumber"

-To view the container logs:\
+To view the container logs:
-    sudo docker logs containerName
+> sudo docker logs containerName

-To SSH into the container:\
+To SSH into the container:
-    sudo docker exec -it containerName /bin/bash
+> sudo docker exec -it containerName /bin/bash

 To connect to iRODS' catalog database from host using psql:\
     sudo su postgres\